 Delta SkyMiles Reserve American Express Card

 The Delta SkyMiles® Reserve American Express Card can give you an annual companion first-class travel certificate.
-You get a domestic first-class, Comfort+, or main cabin round-trip certificate each card renewal.
+You get a domestic first-class, Comfort+, or main cabin round-trip certificate for each card renewal.
 Your companion fees and taxes won’t exceed $75.

 Other air travel benefits include: